K-P-creator/blockfrost-cpp/readme.md

 The goal of this project is to create a C++ SDK for BlockFrost/Cardano.
 I will use libcpr for HTML requests to blockfrost.
-I will use nlohmann/json for JSON parsing
+I will use nlohmann/json for JSON parsing When you use the tests or the demo you will need to add your API key to src/main.cpp and/or tests/test_constants.h

 ### Dependencies